brianblakely/slapstick-english-translation/docs/technical-notes.md

 country byte to North America, and recalculates the checksum pair.

 All 2,381 extracted dialogue and console strings live as structured JSON in `translation/script/`.
-The `source` field is retained as provenance; only the independently translated `translation` field is encoded into the English ROM.
+The `source` field is retained as provenance.
+Every console entry also has a `literal` field: a direct English rendering that keeps control codes and dynamic references but is not constrained by ROM space, UI layout, or localization style.
+Only the independently localized `translation` field is encoded into the English ROM.

 ## Text relocation